jefeish/github-best-practices-demo/docs/repo-hygiene.md

 ## :bulb: Keep a clean Repository clean = Repo-Hygiene!

- The task to get a Repository in to "clean" state is a pre-requirement.
+ The task to get a Repository in to a "clean" state is a pre-requirement.
  The Repository-Hygiene process goal is to maintain a clean environment.

 ### The scope of **Repo-Hygiene** for this document